 Crest

-Pupil premium strategy statement
+Pupil premium strategy statement 2024-27

-It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year’s spending of pupil premium had within our school.
-It was originally written in October 2021, and reviewed in October 2022 and October 2023.
+It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the outcomes for disadvantaged pupils last academic year.

 School overview